Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 ### Environment
 3.11.12

+### Metadata
+description: filter low-quality images from a directory

+### Version control
+commit all changes to git using descriptive commit messages

 ### Testing
-Run `pytest --cov`.
+Run `scripts/setup_tests.sh` then execute `pytest --cov`.
 Report any failures in the final message.

 ### Snippet context
 image_filter_bot.py:10-12